-A child’s future rests on the development and education they receive in their elementary years.
-The gains in language and math set the stage for their future academic success.
-As such, we strive to set the bar high for our keen young learners.
-As a private school, we are able to set our own expectations and can use the Ontario Ministry Curriculum as a starting point for academic success rather than the end goal.
+At AHES we strive to set the bar high for our keen young learners.
+As an independent school, we use the Ontario Ministry Curriculum as a starting point for academic success rather than the end goal.
 This approach leads to greater gains for students and prepares them for future study, within Al Huda or outside it.